Paul Phillips, MD

 Emily Moriarty, MD

 Cataract Surgery Seminars

 Free educational seminars for patients and their families to learn the basics of cataract surgery and the latest options in intraocular lenses (IOLs).
 Surgeons will be available to answer general questions.
 Light refreshments will be served.

 The eye focuses images through a lens inside the eye like a camera uses a lens to focus.
 When we are born, the lens is clear and flexible, allowing crisp vision with a full range of focus from near to far.
 As we age, the lens becomes cloudy and inflexible, causing vision to blur.

 A cloudy lens is called a cataract.
-Because of the clouded lens or cataract, images may become blurry with age.
-Cataracts may make it progressively more difficult to read, drive, watch TV, and perform normal daily activities.
+The lens becomes cloudier with age.
+Cataracts may make it progressively more difficult to read, drive, watch television, and perform normal daily activities.
 Cataract formation is a normal, unavoidable part of the aging process.
 They cannot be prevented from forming, but early detection through regular eye exams can help maintain the clearest vision possible.

 There is no pain associated with the condition, but there are several symptoms that indicate failing vision due to cataracts.
 These include:

 - A feeling of "film" over the eyes